cloudvista/iam/app-analysis/readme.md

 # VA Application Analysis

-Analysis of the volume and variety of technologies approved and operational in the VA.
+Analysis of the volume and variety of technologies and their associated vendor in the VA.
 VA's catalog of approved technologies is the VA Technical Reference Model [(TRM)](https://www.oit.va.gov/Services/TRM/SearchPage.aspx)

 ### Summary